 Responding to negative reviews is the key to creating a positive online reputation for your business.
-Many businesses dread negative reviews, without understanding that they can be efficiently managed and can have a positive impact on your business.
-In this user guide, we will focus on the following areas of how to respond to negative reviews:
+Many businesses dread negative reviews without understanding that when managed correctly, they can help to create a positive impression among your customers.

 Why customers post negative reviews